 Online Brokers: Convenient Option for Comparison Shopping

-Nevertheless, insurance brokers save you time doing your research and calling up different insurers.
-Through their easy-to-use online comparison platforms, you can get comprehensive car insurance comparison quotes in just a few minutes without leaving your home or office.
+Nevertheless, insurance brokers save you from doing your research and calling up different insurers.
+Through an easy-to-use online comparison platform, you can get car insurance comparison quotes in just a few minutes for free without leaving your home or office.

-Car Insurance Costs
+📌 Criteria #2: Car Insurance Costs

-Ask anyone who has purchased comprehensive car insurance from a bank or dealer, and you'll get more or less the same response: "Tatagain ka niyan sa presyo” (They'll charge you overpriced premiums).
+While buying insurance through banks and auto dealers can save you a lot of time, this convenience comes at a steep price.
+Ask anyone who has purchased vehicle insurance from a bank or dealer, and you'll get more or less the same response: "Tatagain ka niyan sa presyo."
+(They'll charge you overpriced premiums.)

-Auto Dealers: Priciest Car Insurance Rates
+Auto Dealers: Most Expensive Car Insurance Rates

 Dealers make a lot of money selling insurance to their customers.
 In an interview with TopGear Philippines, a former sales agent revealed that 45% of the cost of insuring a vehicle goes to commissions.

 Banks: Lower Premiums Than Dealers Yet Still Expensive